S. S. Rock Hill Victory Ship Christening Bottle and Album- Accession 1706

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.

 Finding Aid Citation

-Louise Pettus Archives and Special Collections, Winthrop University, "S. S. Rock Hill Victory Ship Christening Bottle - Accession 1706".
+Louise Pettus Archives and Special Collections, Winthrop University, "S. S. Rock Hill Victory Ship Christening Bottle and Album- Accession 1706".
 Finding Aid 1161.